mohammed-io/week1-image-gallery/README.md

 - The Slideshow should be animated with CSS (not jQuery).

 - The main page should have list of all photos, also should be categories, when click any category, only the related photos will be shown on main page.

+- You may use `json-server` as the database and RESTful API for your website.